adabcnjs/gohugo-workshop-guide/content/docs/4-shortcodes.md

 title: "Shortcodes"
 weight: 4
 draft: false
+summary: "Shortcodes add superpowers to markdown, allowing to insert dynamic HTML code.
+There are some already built-in, but we can easily create our own or copy the shortcodes shared by the community"
 ---

 Using markdown for our content has advantages, but it is kinda boring.
 There's no way to insert fancy content like videos, images carousels, tweets... shortcodes to the rescue!